shamess/shamess.github.io/_posts/2023-08-25-work-remotely-elsewhere.md

 I half suspect that this is going to be the way of the future.
 More and more spaces like this - not hot desking, but a room for which the tenant has a key to the door - will open up in towns outside of London.
 Ready for people who are tired of working from home to find another community of other working professionals and a focused space to get on with their day job.

-[1]: And they were obviously correct.
+[^obviously]: And they were obviously correct.
 Imagine the awkwardness of everyone at the company just watching a sole employee working from their own room.
 Which they could do because it was all glass.
 "Why is Shane over there, away from all of us?"
 "Because Shane's bad with money."
 And that would be apt.